buildpacks/rfcs/text/0000-pack-buildpack-create.md

 Add a new command to Pack:

 ```
-$ pack buildpack create <id> \
+$ pack buildpack new <id> \
-    --language <lang> \
-    --stack <stack>
+    --stack <stack> \
     --path <path>
 ```

 Where the flags include:

-* `language` - a choice of programming languages to use for the template.
-Pack will support Bash and Go at a minimum.
 * `stack` - a set of compatible stacks for the buildpack. may be specificied multiple times.
 * `path` - the location on the filesystem to generate the artifacts

+The command will generate the minimal artifacts required to implement a buildpack in Bash.

+The `pack buildpack new` is only a generator.
+It will not be a _living command_ (i.e. you cannot re-run it to update a buildpack).

+## Future Work

+In the future, we may add support for a `--template` flag, which would create buildpacks from templates stored in a curated repository.
+In this way we can support many different languages, and even support versions the same language with different opinions.

 # How it Works
 [how-it-works]: #how-it-works

 See https://github.com/buildpacks/pack/pull/1025

-The default language will be Bash.
+The only supported language will be Bash.
 This is based on [CNB user research](https://docs.google.com/document/d/1uNE8qkvhBCLIQUjIEbOTfT1epEt9_nHk_fNc64YPEvY/edit), which found:

 > Comfort with Go is required to interpret buildpacks / paketo source code
 > * We assume Go experience is not something we can expect our users to have

 > Part of the reason developers take to docker easily is because the commands are similar to shell scripts
 > * We assume shell scripts is what devs will be most comfortable with / wil analogize from

+The generated files will include:

+* `buildpack.toml`
+* `bin/build`
+* `bin/detect`

+The `buildpack.toml` will be pre-poluated with the values provided in the CLI command and some defaults (like `0.0.0` for the version).

+The `bin/` scripts will be made executable on Linux and MacOS platforms.

 # Drawbacks
 [drawbacks]: #drawbacks